carloseduardovieira/moodle-uploadfile/Readme.md

 ##### CONFIGURE FILE MANAGER

-This is used to distinguish between multiple file areas, e.g. different student's assignment submissions, or attachments to different forum posts, in this case we use '0' as there is no relevant id to use
+This is used to distinguish between multiple file areas, e.g. different student's assignment submissions, or attachments to different forum posts, in this case we use '0' as there is no relevant id to use.

 ```php
 $itemid = 0;
 ```
-Fetches the file manager draft area, called 'attachments' - pt_br Obtem a area de rascunho do gerenciador de arquivos, chamada "attachments"
+Fetches the file manager draft area, called 'attachments'. pt_br Obtem a area de rascunho do gerenciador de arquivos, chamada "attachments".

 ```php
 $draftitemid = file_get_submitted_draft_itemid('attachments');
 ```
-Copy all the files from the 'real' area, into the draft area pt_br Copie todos os arquivos da area "real" onde estao salvos, para a area de rascunho
+Copy all the files from the 'real' area, into the draft area. pt_br Copie todos os arquivos da area "real" onde estao salvos, para a area de rascunho.

 ```php
 file_prepare_draft_area($draftitemid, $context->id, 'mod_uploadfile', 'attachment', $itemid, $filemanageropts);
 ```
 Prepare the data to pass into the form - normally we would load this from a database, but, here, we have no 'real' record to load. pt_br Prepare os dados para passar no formulario - normalmente devemos carregar isso a partir de um banco de dados, mas, aqui, nao temos registro "real" para carregar.

-Add the draftitemid to the form, so that 'file_get_submitted_draft_itemid' can retrieve it. pt_br Adicione o draftitemid ao formulario, de modo que 'file_get_submitted_draft_itemid' possa recupera-lo.
+Add the draftitemid to the form, so that 'file_get_submitted_draft_itemid' can retrieve it.

 ```php
 $entry = new stdClass();